 Loneliness has become a worldwide health problem, and here in Australia, an estimated one in four Australian adults consider themselves lonely, with about 50% of us feeling lonely at least one day a week.
 Let's explore more about this growing issue and look at some ways to tackle it.

 VicHealth defines loneliness as ‘a mismatch between the amount of personal contact a person wants and the amount they have’.
 It’s about not being connected in a meaningful or reciprocal way to your community, friends, neighbours or colleagues.
 A lack of meaningful and reciprocal connection is why people can describe feeling lonely despite being around lots of people.

 Loneliness is related to the quality, not the quantity of relationships.
 As an example today we are more ‘connected’ to thousands of other people through social media, however loneliness still flourishes, particularly when we start comparing ourselves to others’ onscreen personas.
 However, it’s not all bad.
 When combined with face to face interaction, social media can be a useful tool to initiate and maintain relationships.

 People who describe themselves as lonely are more likely to have poorer physical and mental health.
 Research has also shown loneliness can lead to increased risk of obesity, heart attack and stroke.
 With estimates that loneliness can increase our likelihood of earlier death by 26%, you can see the importance of addressing loneliness as an important health issue.

 Loneliness can be a short or long-term state and it can affect anyone at any age.
-However, there are three key groups in which loneliness is more common: 15 – 25-year-olds, older adults and men.
-According to The Black Dog Institute, social isolation, living alone, the recent death of a loved one and experiencing health issues are all situations that may cause loneliness.
+The three key groups in which loneliness is more common are 15 – 25 year olds, older adults and men.

 What can I do about it?